musana-engineering/musana.engineering.github.io/_posts/2024-06-09-platform-engineering-on-k8s-part2.markdown

 Based on the platform capabilities we described in **[Part 1](https://musana.engineering/platform-engineering-on-k8s-part1/)**, we are going to create the following Sensor resources in Argo Events.

-- ### Infrastructure Provisioning Sensor
+- ### Compute Provisioning Sensor
 This sensor listens for events from the infra-provision webhook endpoint and triggers an Argo Workflow named provision-infrastructure-workflow.
 The workflow can then use the infra-config parameter to provision the requested infrastructure resources using Terraform.

 {% highlight javascript %}
 apiVersion: argoproj.io/v1alpha1
 kind: Sensor
 metadata:
-  name: infra-provision
+  name: compute-provision
   namespace: argo-events
 spec:
   template: